Cathy Armstrong MS, LPC-S, RN, F-NBCCH, OIM, Secular and Non -Secular Education

 Small, consistent shifts—when aligned with a person’s values and capacity—can support lasting emotional change.

-Metabolic Mental Health & Functional Medicine–Informed Care
+Informed Cutting Edge Metabolic Mental Health & Functional Medicine–

 Emerging research shows that mental health is closely connected to metabolic and physiological processes, including blood sugar regulation, inflammation, gut–brain signaling, hormonal balance, and mitochondrial function.
 Metabolic mental health explores how these systems interact with mood, anxiety, trauma recovery, and emotional regulation.